Large Innovation Projects

-NIEs that are at the concept development stage of the Fund’s project cycle process have the option to request a project formulation grant (PFG) up to a maximum of US$ 30,000 per project together with their submission of the project concept to the Board.
+NIEs that are at the concept development stage of the Fund’s project cycle process have the option to request a Project Formulation Grant (PFG) up to a maximum of US$ 50,000 per project together with their submission of the project concept to the Board.
 PFGs can support project formulation activities, including among others feasibility studies or consultations.
 A PFG could only be awarded when a project concept has been presented to and endorsed by the Board.
 The template for a Request for PFG is available under Project Proposal Materials.
-To complement the PFGs and to support the undertaking of specialist technical assessments during project preparation and design, the Board has also made available Project Formulation Assistance (PFA) grants under the Readiness Programme, up to a maximum of US$ 20,000 per project, which are also available to NIEs that apply for innovation large grants.
-PFGs would be funded from the provision dedicated to the Large Grants for Innovation whereas PFAs would be financed outside the provision.
+PFGs would be funded from the provision dedicated to the Large Innovation Projects.

-For a project for which PFG funding is sought, the total amount of funding inclusive of PFG (but not PFA) cannot exceed US$ 5 million.
+For a project for which PFG funding is sought, the total amount of funding inclusive of PFG cannot exceed US$ 5 million.

 RIEs and MIEs that are at the concept development stage of the Fund’s project cycle process have the option to request a PFG up to a maximum of US$ 30,000 per project together with their submission of the regional project concept proposal to the AFB.

-The innovation grants at the Innovation Facility can be used to address adaptation challenges in various thematic areas, including but not limited to:
+The innovation projects at the Innovation Facility can be used to address adaptation challenges in various thematic areas, including but not limited to: